DNNCommunity/DNNDocs/content/administrators/forms/save-form-responses-to-structured-content/index.md

-5. Click/Tap the Configure button for Evoq Content Type.
+5. Click/Tap the **Configure** button for **Evoq Content Type**.
 6. Choose the content type for the new content items that will hold data from the form submissions.
-Then click/tap Save & Configure.
+Then click/tap **Save & Configure**.